 Payment: The amount of payment is determined at the time of assignment and is made within one month of publication.
 A kill fee not to exceed 20 percent may be paid in the event a commissioned article is still unpublishable after reasonable attempts at revision either by the assigned writer or the magazine staff.
 Payment is determined on an individual basis.
 Articles assigned on speculation and unsolicited articles carry no kill fee and no expenses unless otherwise stated in writing.

-Artwork: Photos and/or illustrations to accompany articles are independently assigned by the art department.
-However, if a writer has appropriate photos or a lead on available ones, this information should be made known.
-Photographers and illustrators should contact the art department for a portfolio review.
+Artwork: If a writer has appropriate photos and/or illustrations or a lead on available ones, this information should be made known.
+Prospective photographers and illustrators should query email@example.com.

 Contact: Please send all queries to: